Bulletin of Earthquake Science and Engineering

 Authors

-1 Civil Department, Engineering Faculty, Behbahan Khatam Alanbia University of Technology
+1 Assistant Professor, Civil Engineering Department, Engineering Faculty, Behbahan Khatam Alanbia University of Technology, Behbahan, Iran

-2 Department of Civil Engineering, Engineering Faculty, Behbahan Khatam Alanbia University of Technology
+3 Assistant Professor of Civil Engineering Department, Engineering Faculty, Behbahan Khatam Alanbia University of Technology, Behbahan, Iran

-3 Faculty of Technology and Mining, Yasouj University, Choram, Iran
+4 Assistant Professor, Faculty of Technology and Mining, Yasuj University, Choram, Iran

 Abstract